pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 - But as long as the ranges don't overlap, the PK isn't unique.
 - Uniqueness is a pretty foundational idea; non-unique PKs is crazy!
-- No unique index will give us what we want.
+- No unique index will give us entity integrity.
-  - I won't work that out, but you can try later if you want.
+  - Just because the endpoints are unique doesn't mean the intervals don't overlap---just like product 3 here.